JNavith/tailwindcss-theme-variants/content/examples.md

 Thanks to @stefanzweifel's [article on the subject](https://stefanzweifel.io/posts/2020/07/20/add-dark-mode-support-to-at-tailwindcsstypography/) and @pspeter3's [issue](https://github.com/tailwindlabs/tailwindcss-typography/issues/69)!

-Now that you have appropriate variants for `prose`, let's upgrade our HTML to use them:
+Now that we have appropriate variants for `prose`, let's upgrade our HTML to use them:

 ```html
 <article class="prose light-theme:prose-light dark-theme:prose-dark">